 These modules will introduce you to the fundamentals of accountancy, finance and business.
 Most ACA students complete the Certificate Level within the first year of their training agreement.

-2.5-3 hour paper exams which can be sat at four times across the year to fit flexibly around your training contract.
+2.5-3 hour computer-based exams which can be sat at four times across the year to fit flexibly around your training contract.